Choudhry Rahmat Ali: Education and career

+As Balachaur was a small village, Ali had to continue his education in the town of Rahon where there was a middle school.
+After leaving middle school Ali travelled to Jalandhar in 1910 to enroll in the Saindas Anglo Sanskrit High School - then after matriculation in 1912, he then joined Islamia College Lahore later that year.
+He passed the intermediate examination in 1915 with English, history, maths and Persian as his subjects of study, he went on to earn a BA degree from Islamia college in 1918, reading English, economics and Persian.
+During his time at the college he had been secretary of the college debating union as well as being secretary and vice president of his tutorial group - additionally he was editor of the college magazine Crescent.

+Outside of college, Ali served as assistant editor of Kashmir, a well-known paper of that time founded and edited by Munshi Muhammad Dın Fauq Kashmiri.
+Ali had written several articles on Indian history and politics, arguing that northern or north western India was the homeland of the Muslims and that they had the right to rule over it.
+One of these articles cost him his job, entitled "مغرب کی کورانا تقلید" i.e. "Maghrıb ky Korana Taqlid" (Blind Imitation of the West).
+The article soon attracted the notice of the British authorities, prompting the Deputy Commissioner of Lahore, Henry Phillips Tollinton, to summon Fauq to his office.
+There, Tollinton issued a stern reprimand and cautioned him of potential punitive measures should such an incident recur.
+In the aftermath of this confrontation, Fauq dismissed Ali from his position.

-Rahmat Ali was born on 16 November 1897 into a Punjabi Muslim family.
-According to the historian K. K. Aziz, who knew Ali personally, he was from the Gorsi clan of Gujjar tribe.
-He grew up in the town of Balachaur in the Hoshiarpur District of Punjab in British India.
-After graduating from Islamia College Lahore in 1918, he taught at Aitchison College Lahore and after this, he served as the Chief Advisor to Sir Nawab Murad Buksh Khan Mazari for six years.
-During this period, he also took on the role of teacher to Sir Nawab Murad Buksh Khan Mazari"s children, including Mir Balakh Sher Mazari who would later become the Caretaker Prime Minister of Pakistan, and Sardar Sherbaz Khan Mazari, who was the Leader of the Opposition (Pakistan) and the head of the Movement for the Restoration of Democracy.,before joining Punjab University to study law.
+After graduating from Lahore Islamia College in 1918, he taught at Lahore Aitchison College and after this, he served as the Chief Advisor to Sir Nawab Murad Buksh Khan Mazari for six years.
+During this period, he also took on the role of teacher to Mazari's children, including Mir Balakh Sher Mazari who would later become the Caretaker Prime Minister of Pakistan, and Sardar Sherbaz Khan Mazari, who was the Leader of the Opposition and the head of the Movement for the Restoration of Democracy, before joining Punjab University to study law.
 In 1930, he decided to move to England to study law at Emmanuel College, Cambridge which he joined in 1931.
 Subsequently, he obtained a BA degree in 1933 and MA in 1940 from the University of Cambridge.
 In 1933, he published a pamphlet, "Now or Never", coining the word Pakistan for the first time.
 In 1943, he was called to the Bar, from Middle Temple, London.